xavierpok/tp/docs/DeveloperGuide.md

 1. Adding a contact in Connexion.
    1. Prerequisites: Contact to be added does not currently exist in Connexion, in which duplicate contacts are detected by having the same name.
    2. Test case with all fields: `add n/Joseph Wong p/96790543 e/Josephwg@gmail.com c/DSTA j/Senior Developer t/supervisor`<br>
-      Expected: The details of the newly added contact is added onto the list view.
+      Expected: The details of the newly added contact is added onto the contact list view.
 Success message of adding the contact is displayed.
    3. Test case with all fields: `add n/Mary Leong p/87650245 e/Maryle0ng@gmail.com c/NUS j/Professor`<br>
-      Expected: The details of the newly added contact is added onto the list view without any tags.
+      Expected: The details of the newly added contact is added onto the contact list view without any tags.
 Success message of adding the contact is displayed.
    4. Test case: `add n/Bruce Wayne e/Imnotbatman@gmail.com c/ j/CEO t/millionaire` <br>
       Expected: No new contact is added as a compulsory field is missing.
 Error message for invalid command format is displayed.